What Is Gelatin Bloom Strength?

-Back in 1925, Oscar T. Bloom, an American scientist, invented the Bloom Gelometer, an instrument used to measure the rigidity of gelatin or gelatin film.
-The measurement that is determined as a result of the process is referred to as “bloom strength.”
-Even though the Gelometer is no longer in use, the term still is.
+In 1925, Oscar T. Bloom, an American scientist, invented the Bloom Gelometer, an instrument used to measure the rigidity of gelatin or gelatin film.
+This measurement is referred to as “bloom strength.”
+Even though the Gelometer is no longer in use, the term persists.

-Low bloom gelatins fall between the range of 50–125.
+Low bloom gelatin falls between the range of 50–125.
 Lower bloom gelatin comes from the early stages of the gelatin-making process.
 Since little time goes into making it, low bloom gelatin is very soft.

 Medium bloom gelatins range between 175–225 in bloom strength.
 Gelatins in this range are often used for food.
-For example, gelatin with a bloom of 225 can be found in frostings, whipped cream stabilizers, marshmallows and canned hams.
+For example, gelatin with a bloom of 225 can be found in frosting, whipped cream stabilizers, marshmallows and canned ham.

-High gelatin bloom strengths range from 225–325.
-These gelatins are made with cow or pig collagen and used in gelatin desserts, jelly fillings, cream fillings, jellied meat products, gelatin capsules and ballistic gelatin.
+High bloom gelatin ranges from 225–325 and is made from cow or pig collagen.
+It can be formulated to create a firm transparent gel.
+High bloom gelatin is most often used in gelatin desserts, jelly fillings, cream fillings, jellied meat products, soft gelatin capsules and ballistic gelatin.

 How Gelatin Bloom Strength Affects Price

-We established earlier that the higher the bloom strength, the firmer the gelatin will be.
+As discussed earlier, the higher the bloom strength, the firmer the gelatin will be.
 Another thing to keep in mind is that as the bloom strength number goes up, so does the price.
-This is because more steps are involved in making gelatins with higher bloom strengths.
-If we’re looking at a 10-step process, lower bloom gelatins are a result of the earlier stages and could be finished around step five.
-So, less steps will result in lower costs.
-But if you need a stronger gelatin, you will have to pay a little more since it’s the end product of a much longer development process.
+This is because there are more steps involved in making gelatin with a higher bloom strength.

 No matter what gelatin bloom strength you need for nutritional supplements, food items, medical applications or even ballistic uses, Custom Collagen has you covered.
 We offer a wide variety of trademarked gelatins for many different purposes.
-We can even customize the form and packaging as required.
-If you have any questions about ordering wholesale, contact us today.
+We can even customize the form, packaging and bloom strength of gelatin as needed.
+If you have any questions about ordering commercial gelatin wholesale or private label collagen, contact us today.